gpustack/llama-box/README.md

 speculative:

-  -md,   --model-draft FNAME      draft model for speculative decoding (default: unused) -td,   --threads-draft N        number of threads to use during generation (default: same as --threads) -tbd,  --threads-batch-draft N  number of threads to use during batch and prompt processing (default: same as --threads-draft)
+         --draft N                number of tokens to draft for speculative decoding (default: 5) -md,   --model-draft FNAME      draft model for speculative decoding (default: unused) -td,   --threads-draft N        number of threads to use during generation (default: same as --threads) -tbd,  --threads-batch-draft N  number of threads to use during batch and prompt processing (default: same as --threads-draft)
-         --draft N                number of tokens to draft for speculative decoding (default: 5) -ngld, --gpu-layers-draft N     number of layers to store in VRAM for the draft model
+  -ngld, --gpu-layers-draft N     number of layers to store in VRAM for the draft model
+         --lookup-ngram-min N     minimum n-gram size for lookup cache (default: 0, 0 = disabled) -lcs,  --lookup-cache-static FILE
+                                  path to static lookup cache to use for lookup decoding (not updated by generation) -lcd,  --lookup-cache-dynamic FILE
+                                  path to dynamic lookup cache to use for lookup decoding (updated by generation)

 ```